-Juliet’s professional liability practice covers a wide range of disciplines, with a particular emphasis on claims against legal and construction professionals.
+Juliet’s professional liability practice covers a wide range of disciplines, with a particular emphasis on claims against legal professionals.

 - Instructed as sole counsel in a claim valued at £1.25 million against a leading structural and civil engineering consultancy.
 The claim concerned a property which sustained significant structural damage during basement construction works.

 - Acted on behalf of a firm of solicitors in a claim in which it was alleged that earlier proceedings had been compromised contrary to the claimant’s instructions.